highvolt-dev/tmo-monitor/README.md

 **5G Band Checking:** `-5 --5g-band`
     Defaults to n41 - Specify a 5G band you expect the gateway to be connected to.
 Repeat the flag to allow multiple acceptable bands.
 Case-sensitive.

-## Known Issues
-Windows OS ping implementation is not supported.

 ## Roadmap